MetaphorData/connectors/metaphor/bigquery/README.md

     - <user_name1>
     - <user_name2>

   # (Optional) Exclude queries issued by service accounts.
-Default to true.
+Default to false.
   exclude_service_accounts: <boolean>

   # (Optional) The number of query logs to fetch from BigQuery in one batch.
 Default to 1000.